matortheeternal/SpaceFillingCurves/readme.md

-You can run the HilbertCurve.class file from the command line using java HilbertCurve.
+You can run the *.class files from the command line using the java command with the filename.

 The project is ready to be loaded into Eclipse as well.